 - Digital Platforms are Products of Specific Places and Cultures

 The first four are technical, but essential in my view to understanding the later three.
 Now this is not to say that one can’t comment intelligently on digital technologies while not know all of the above.
-In fact their are many astute commentators who do so regularly.
-However if we truly want to know the limits and possibilities of these technologies we should know more.
-We may be able to comment on their impacts but it will be difficult to impossible to accurately assess, redesign, or regulate these technologies and platforms without a strong conceptual base.
+In fact there are many astute commentators who do so regularly.
+However if we truly want to know the limits and possibilities of these technologies we need to have a conceptual understanding of how they work.
+We may be able to comment on their impacts but it will be difficult, and in some cases impossible, to accurately assess, redesign, or regulate these technologies and platforms without a strong conceptual understanding.

 Digital data is numerical.
 It is produced and shared using numerical values.
 Real information is abstracted, or symbolically modeled to the point where it can be represented by a series of symbols which themselves ultimately are represented as “on” or “off” 1 or a 0s (i.e. Binary Language).
 Therefore all digital systems are approximations of reality.
 They are only numerical/symbolic maps, not actually reality and there is inevitably something lost or errors introduced in the approximations required for digitalization (find examples).
 Numerical information is ordered sequentially and requires a symbolic language in order to provide meaning.
 Digital information is modular; it is made up of collections of discrete parts which can be isolated, moved, rearranged, and copied.
 Digital information is programable and can be changed, transformed, and manipulated by algorithmic operations.
 Therefore, digital information processes can be automated.
 Digital information is Variable.
 It can be copied or rearranged to exist in potentially infinite numbers of forms.
 (This last point is particularly important in the context of understanding issues of intellectual property, open source innovation, and how microeconomic rules differ for digital properties).